Prism lighting: Architectural design

 Sophisticated systems for lighting different sorts of spaces with prism tiles were developed.
 Generally, the goal was to send the available light across the room nearly horizontally.
 One company sold tiles with nine prescriptions, giving different angles of refraction.
 Different prescriptions were often used in different parts of the same window transom, sometimes to disperse the light vertically, and sometimes to bend light horizontally around obstacles like pillars.

-Prisms tiles sometimes has elaborate artistic designs moulded into the outside; Frank Lloyd Wright created over forty prism tile designs.
+Prism tiles sometimes have elaborate artistic designs moulded into the outside; Frank Lloyd Wright created over forty prism tile designs.

 Prism lighting works more effectively in light, open spaces.
 Some believe that it contributed to the trend away from dark, subdivided Victorian interiors to open-plan, light-coloured ones.
 The removal or covering of old prism transom lights often leaves characteristically tall signage spaces over shop windows (see pictures).

 Daylight redirecting window film was initially made of one redirecting film and one glare-reducing diffusing film, often located on different interior surfaces of a double-glazed window, but integrated single films are now available.
 Some daylight redirecting films reflect incoming light upwards off tiny near-horizontal reflectors, so at high sun angles they bend it sharply, throwing it upwards to the ceiling, where a typical ceiling diffuses the daylight somewhat deeper into the space.
 Other daylight redirecting films refract light at any specified angle, ideally sending it nearly horizontally into the room.
 Redirecting films can be used as a substitute for opaque blinds.